tahrimhusayn/prototype_1/README.md

 **PUGC SmartBot** is an **AI-powered academic virtual assistant** built for students, staff, and visitors of **Punjab University Gujranwala Campus (PUGC)**.
 It provides instant answers to queries about courses, admissions, events, and facilities — with a premium subscription model for advanced features.

-This prototype includes a full-stack web application with a public-facing landing site, role-based dashboards (Student & Admin), an AI chatbot interface, and a flexible premium subscription system.
+This prototype is a **front-end only web application** built with pure HTML, CSS, and JavaScript — featuring a public-facing landing site, role-based dashboards (Student & Admin), an AI chatbot interface, and a flexible premium subscription system.

 ---